CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

   />
 </>
 ```
 What we do here is that every time we change the input fields in the `LoginForm` component we will update the state of email and password.
 We also add so that when the submit button is clicked, we run the `onLogin` method here in the `App` component.
-To make this work e need to make some changes in the `LoginForm` component.'
+To make this work we need to make some changes in the `LoginForm` component.'

 ```js
 import React, { Component } from 'react';